mcdemarco/the-new-kitchen-cookbook/poultry/ipChickenMole.md

 ## Variants

 Ideally you should blend the sauce after cooking it, but I lack an appropriate tool for that step so I've omitted it.
+Instead I use a spice grinder on the toasted peppers.